MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Word.FileNew.CreateNewFile

 This event indicates that a new document is created in Office Word and tracks success or failure of the operation.
 The event is used to monitor that new document creation is working as expected.
-It is also used to calculated monthly active users/devices and cloud reliability metrics.
+It's also used to calculated monthly active users/devices and cloud reliability metrics.

 The following fields are collected: